 Every apple pie recipe is great, and the best tasting apple pie is the one that you didn’t have to make but get to eat.
-But, here’s a recipe for a more professional apple pie; it’s the one that is taught in some pastry classes.
+But, here’s a recipe to how bakery “professionals” approach an apple pie, if you’re curious.
+It’s the method that is taught in some pastry classes.

 Butter tarts are a traditional Canadian (and Scottish) dessert.